-Staff will build pupils' confidence and self-esteem by recognizing achievements and positive qualities of every pupil.
+Staff will build pupils' confidence and self-esteem by recognising achievements and positive qualities of every pupil.
 They will adopt strategies to ensure that every pupil is properly involved in lessons and group activities.
 They will make a point of expressing disapproval when they hear unkind remarks; they will not allow pupils to exclude others from groups in class or at mealtimes and other formal occasions.

 At times such as break, lunchtime and social activities or outings when there is naturally less formal supervision, staff will keep a careful eye on behaviour and relationships within groups.
 Staff in Houses will make a point of visiting dormitories/rooms regularly at bedtimes and also check them after lights-out times; they will spend time with younger pupils in the evenings and at weekends, encouraging them to behave co-operatively and monitor relationships.
 Housemasters/Housemistresses will routinely see pupils on a one-to-one basis so that there are regular opportunities for any concerns to be expressed.
+A member of the boarding house staff is always on duty to supervise the pupils.
+The School will always comply with its obligations as set out in the National Minimum Standards.

 All staff should be vigilant to possible signs of bullying.
 By being alert, staff may help to prevent friction caused by the normal changes in adolescent relationships from developing into more serious, long-term problems.
-Staff will be particularly alert to the needs of, and understand how to support, pupils with protected characteristics under the Equality Act 2010, including those with special educational needs and/or disabilities, and LGBT pupils.
+Staff will be particularly alert to the needs of, and understand how to support, pupils with protected characteristics under the Equality Act 2010, including those with special educational needs, SEND and/or certain health conditions, and LGBTQ+ pupils.

 All concerns should be raised with the appropriate member of staff in accordance with the procedures set out below.
-It is important that all staff report any concerns as soon as they arise, so that appropriate action can be taken if necessary.
+It is important that all staff report any concerns as soon as they arise, so that appropriate action/investigation can be taken at once.
 Early intervention is important as patterns of behaviour can become entrenched and more difficult to change if they are left unchallenged.
-Concerns may also be raised at weekly, 'Pupil Concern' Staff Meetings.